Do I Need Planning Permission to Pave over My Garden?

 - Areas where there may be a planning condition, Article 4 Direction or other restriction which limits permitted development rights

-Please note these rules only cover your front garden with any other work such as fences, walls and gates or a dropped kerb possibly requiring planning permission.
-Rules are also different for patios and driveways that are not part of your front garden.
+Please note these rules only cover your front garden with any other work, such as fences, walls, gates, dropped kerbs possibly requiring planning permission.
+Rules are also different for concrete patios and driveways that are not part of your front garden.

 With regards to dropping kerbs, you will need to obtain permission from the local council to drop kerbs and pavement that require strengthening for new access into a garden across a footpath.
 This protects any services buried in the grounds such as water pipes.

-To get a better idea of our past work, view our Gallery.
+To get a better idea of our past work, visit our gallery.

-If you have any questions about any of our services, please contact us today.
+If you have any questions about driveways in Wightwick, Bridgnorth, or Birmingham, or any of our other services, please contact us today.
+Alternatively, you can connect with us on our social media platforms.